 This past weekend Costco had giant bags of dried blueberries for $10.00.
 I don’t care much for dried blueberries, but it was such a good deal I bought the berries and used some in these cookies.
-They’ve got a great crunchy texture, but are on the sweet side so make sure you add the full cup of pecans to cut the sweetness.
+I’m calling them Crunchy Blueberry Oatmeal Cookies because they’ve got a great crunchy texture.
+They are on the sweet side so make sure you add the full cup of pecans to cut the sweetness.
 I think cutting the sugar itself might ruin the texture.

 1/2 cup (96 grams) shortening

 1/2 cup (96 grams) granulated sugar

 1/4 to 1/2 cup (50-100 grams) lightly packed light brown sugar**